Muhammad-khan11071/Canteen-management-/README.md

 Prerequisites

 This project is primarily written in Python.
-Ensure you have Python 3.x installed on your system. install dependencies i.e: pandas, flask
+Ensure you have Python 3.x installed on your system. install dependencies i.e: pandas, flask, pillow Installation
-Installation

 Clone the Repository